bitwizeshift/go-yamlpath/README.md

 [^2]: In YAMLPath, only indices are selected with the index operator.
 Fields are
       selected with the `.` operator.
 To select fields with a string value, the `select` function may be used (e.g. `$.select("some key")`).
-[^3]: This, along with custom environment variables, provide feature-parity with
+[^3]: Dynamic subexpressions along with external constants provide rough
-      JSONPath "script" execution without needing to provide a way to call out to JavaScript or other languages.
-This allows the calling language (Go) to dynamically determine data and feed it back into YAMLPath.
+      feature-parity with JSONPath's "script" functinality, since it enables the calling language to provide data dynamically to YAMLPath expressions.

 ## Example Use